Macclesfield Town Centre Regeneration Working Group Terms of Reference

 5. Meetings

-5.1 Meetings are to be held regulary via Zoom unless otherwise agreed.
+5.1 Meetings are to be held regularly in person or via Teams.
 The papers will be sent electronically, at least five working days before the meeting.

-5.2 A Chair/Co-Chairs will be discussed at the first meeting of the WG and agreed by the WG.
+5.2 A Chair/Co-Chairs will be agreed by the WG.

 5.3 To be quorate, two thirds of members must be present, of which two must be from the private sector and a minimum of one member from each Council.
 Alternates will not be permitted without the prior agreement of the Chair.

-5.4 The WG may invite appropriate organisations/individuals to give presentations on any matter relevant to the recovery of Macclesfield.
+5.4 The WG may invite appropriate organisations/individuals to give presentations on any matter relevant to the regeneration of Macclesfield.

 5.5 Following every meeting, any decisions taken and actions agreed will be sent out in the notes.

-5.6 The WG will be supported by a secretariat from MTC.
-Minutes of the meeting will focus on actions rather than provide a record of all discussion points.
-The WG will make its governance documentation, meeting agendas and minutes, and any supporting documents considered in arriving at the Recovery Plan publicly available (e.g. through the website of CEC or MTC).
+5.6 The WG will be supported by a secretariat from Minutes of the meeting will focus on actions rather than provide a record of all discussion points.
+The WG will make its governance documentation, meeting agendas and minutes available (e.g. through the website of CEC or MTC).

 5.7 Members may be required to respect confidentiality of specific topics discussed at the meeting as requested by other members or until decisions are agreed and minutes are made public.